 – 2 tablespoons nut butter (I used almond butter) *You can even leave out the nut butter completely and it will still work*

-1) Mash the bananas until smooth and add cinnamon.
+1) Mash the bananas until smooth and vanilla and baking powder.

-2) Add the egg and almond butter and mix until a “batter” forms.
+2) Add the eggs and almond butter and mix until a “batter” forms.

 3) Heat some butter/spray in a pan and once hot, add spoonfuls of the batter to make pancakes around 3inch/7.5cm in diameter.
 Cook for around 2 minutes (may need a little longer if still runny) and then flip and cook the other side.